-"Interest Rate" means the rate of interest applicable to a Medium Term Loan, as specified in the Final Terms.
+"Interest Rate" means the rate of interest applicable to a Loan, as specified in the Final Terms.

-"IPA" and "Issuing and Paying Agent" means the issuing and paying agent appointed by the Issuer.
+"IPA" and "Issuing and Paying Agent" means Skandinaviska Enskilda Banken AB (publ) or such other issuing and paying agent as is appointed by the Issuer.